 How to Travel for Free Using Rewards

 In almost all cases, the most valuable way to use points and miles is to redeem them for the most expensive travel items.
 Redeeming points for airfare and hotel stays usually provides the biggest bang for your buck, often resulting in travel that is free (or almost free).

 With that said, travel rewards can be used for almost any travel-related expense.
-We’ve used them to pay for rental cars, day trips, and upgraded seats.
+We’ve used them to pay for rental cars, day trips, upgraded seats, and more.

 The Holy Trinity of Travel Rewards